michael-sevcik/NPRG036-Data-Formats/README.md

 # NPRG036-Data-Formats
-Repository for collaborating on team assignments from MFF NPRG036 Data Formats course.
+Repository for collaborating on team assignments from MFF NPRG036 Data Formats course...

 ## How to generate Turtle with prefixes from N-Triples?